-"incomplete contracts."
-Few work called contracts specify precisely what is to be done and how it is to be done.
+We think that even rather simple and easily measured work benefits from what are sometimes called "incomplete contracts."
+Few work contracts specify precisely what is to be done and how it is to be done.
 The contracts leave room for people to use their discretion when a situation calls for it.
 Incomplete contracts may be inevitable, and trying to make them complete almost always results in reduced employee effectiveness (Hirsch, 1976).
 But it is worth pointing out that there is much less danger in relying on incomplete contracts if employees are guided by internal motives than if they are guided by instrumental ones.
-Indeed, some of the research we described above on how "extrinsic motives" can undermine "intrinsic motives" (Deci, 1975; Lepper et al., 1973), or as economists prefer to describe it, how extrinsic motives can crowd out moral motives (Frey & Oberholzer-Gee, 1997), may suggest that the more complete one makes an employee contract, the more one threatens the aim of employees to pursue the telos of their occupation.
-We see this when dedicated teachers start "teaching to the test" as their employment status comes to depend more and more on student test performance.
-The problem with standardized tests is probably not the tests themselves, but the uses to which the test results are put, i.e., the outcomes that depend on student test performance.
+Indeed, some of the research we have described on how extrinsic motives can undermine intrinsic motives (Deci, 1975; Lepper et al., 1973) - or as economists prefer to describe it, how extrinsic motives can crowd out moral motives (Frey & Oberhlozer-Gee, 1997) - may suggest that the more complete one makes an employee contract, the more one threatens the aim of employees to pursue the telos of their occupation.
+We see this when dedicated teachers start teaching to the test as their employment status comes to depend more and more on student test performance.
+The problem with standardized tests is probably not the tests themselves, but the uses to which the test results are put, i.e., the instrumental outcomes for teachers that depend on student test performance.